ec-europa/europa-component-library/docs/Migrating-v5.md

 - Variant `simple` has been removed (deprecated in v4)
 - Featured item footer has been removed, as it is no longer in use.
-- Markup has been simplified: now it reflects the real element orders, and extra container `ecl-featured-item__title-content` has been removed
+- Markup has been updated: now it reflects the real element orders, extra container added around the text content, and `ecl-featured-item__title-content` has been removed
 - New parameter `link-highlighted` to have a different display for the link
 - New parameter `id` to provide a unique id for the element.
 It is used in aria attributes.
 Set to a random string by default.
+- New parameters `horizontal_alignment` and `vertical_alignment` to handle text alignment
+- New parameter `media_behavior` to allow the image to take the full height if needed

 ### Form